n3rada/MSSQLand/README.md

 Here, no one will be erased from Git history.
 No fear to have here.
 No one will copy-paste your code without adhering to the collaborative ethos of open-source.

 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on how to get started.

+- For an overview of the project structure, refer to [STRUCTURE.md](./STRUCTURE.md).
+- Learn how to add new actions in [DEVELOPERS.md](./DEVELOPERS.md).

 ## 🥚 Origin